bartscherer/gfo/README.md

 - doc, doc, doc....

-- Fix so many code smells (the project was created on very short notice in two days)
+- Fix code smells (the project was created on very short notice in two days)

 - Integration into e.g. Wordpress to make it even easier to use GFO